cloud4rpi/docs/docs/index.md

 ### Time to hack together some code

-You can find several examples in the [examples](https://github.com/cloud4rpi/cloud4rpi/tree/master/examples) directory.
+You can find several samples in the [examples](https://github.com/cloud4rpi/cloud4rpi/tree/master/examples) directory.
 Don't forget to insert your device token where you are prompted, e.g. in `control.py` there is a line

 ```